tommyj0/RV32-CPU/README.md

 ## Requirements

-- Vivado
+- Vivado: I used 2024.2, most recent builds should work

-- riscv C compiler
+- riscv C compiler: follow instructions on repo to setup and install req

+- Some form of linux to use the riscv toolchain: if on windows you can use WSL or MSYS

 ## Progress